9 Types of Houses UK (Pro’s & Cons of Each)

 1) Terraced Houses

-They became popular in the 19th century as a way to provide high-density accommodation for the working class and are still quite prevalent in old industrial cities such as Manchester.
+They became widespread in the 19th century to house the working class and are still common in places like Manchester.

 Advantages of Purchasing a Terraced Home